edobobo/p-lightning-template/README.md

   Bart based Seq2Seq models without writing a single line of code! it in the yaml files by doing that following: '${hydra:runtime.cwd}/data/train.tsv'.

+Final remark, if your project involves Natural Language Processing, you might want to take a look at [Classy](https://sunglasses-ai.github.io/classy/).
+Classy is a simple-to-use library (that I co-authored) for building high-performance Machine Learning models in NLP, and it should be a very good start for almost every NLP project.